-Although there is no known cure for autism, evidence shows that early intervention is very successful in improving communication abilities and life skills in children with ASD.
-Speech-language therapy and occupational therapy can be very helpful.
-Other available treatments include behavioral approaches, such as applied behavior analysis (ABA) and developmental interventions.
-Medicine is sometimes used to treat ASD symptoms.
+There is no known cure for autism, but early intervention is very helpful in improving communication abilities and life skills in children with ASD.
+Speech-language therapy and occupational therapy can also be helpful.
+Other treatments include behavioral approaches, such as applied behavior analysis (ABA), and developmental interventions.
+Medicine can sometimes be used to treat symptoms related to ASD, such as difficulties with attention or with sleeping.
 No single treatment is best for all children.
-Treatment should be tailored to meet the child’s individual needs.
+Treatment should meet the child’s individual needs.

-The ultimate goal of treatment is to help the child achieve independence and to improve the child’s quality of life.
-A secondary goal of therapy is to lessen the challenges and family stress that can occur.
-The good news is that with early therapeutic intervention and special education programs, many individuals with ASD achieve self-care, social and job skills so that they can live enjoyable lives and contribute to their communities.
+The goal of treatment is to help the child become independent and to improve the child’s quality of life.
+Early therapy and special education programs can help people with ASD gain self-care, social, and job skills.
+This can help them live enjoyable lives and contribute to their communities.